gurditsingh/hydeout/_posts/test.md

 ```

 ## Generating tasks from sub-topologies
 Generating sub-topologies from your overall topology is a static process that is performed at the time your topology is built and prior to connecting with Kafka.
-When your Kafka Streams application is started, the streams API will fetch metadata on each of the source topics from Kafka to determine how to break each sub-topology down into **_tasks_**.
+When your Kafka Streams application is started, the streams API will fetch metadata on each of the source topics from Kafka to determine how to break each sub-topology down into **tasks**.
 A task is the smallest unit of work that can be performed in parallel in a Kafka Streams application.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4NjEyNzkxOCw3NjE5MzgxNzIsLTYyNj
+eyJoaXN0b3J5IjpbNDkwODYwNjU2LDc2MTkzODE3MiwtNjI2ND
-Q2MDAwNCwxMzAxMzIyNDQyLC0xNjkyNzY3NzAsLTg1Mjg2MTc0
+YwMDA0LDEzMDEzMjI0NDIsLTE2OTI3Njc3MCwtODUyODYxNzQ3
-NywxMzIyNjIxMzMwLDEzNjA0MzQyNSwxMDE1ODEzNTM0LC0yMD
+LDEzMjI2MjEzMzAsMTM2MDQzNDI1LDEwMTU4MTM1MzQsLTIwOD
-g4NzQ2NjEyLDIwNTY3MDYxMDUsMTk2NjgxMzU3OCwtNjA5MDc0
+g3NDY2MTIsMjA1NjcwNjEwNSwxOTY2ODEzNTc4LC02MDkwNzQy
-MjU4LDc5Nzg4ODUxNSw5Mzk0OTE1OTMsLTYyOTYwODIxNSwxNz
+NTgsNzk3ODg4NTE1LDkzOTQ5MTU5MywtNjI5NjA4MjE1LDE3MT
-EzNzE0MDQ0LDE2NzEwMDEzNDIsMTMxOTkzMjUwNSwxMTk2Mjgz
+M3MTQwNDQsMTY3MTAwMTM0MiwxMzE5OTMyNTA1LDExOTYyODMz
-MzE2XX0=
+MTZdfQ==
 -->